List of Haikyu!! characters: Kōshi Sugawara

 Kōshi Sugawara (菅原 孝支, Sugawara Kōshi) is the vice captain of the volleyball team and a third-year student at Karasuno High School.
-Sugawara acts like the team’s mother figure and looks after the juniors.
-Sugawara has a positive mindset and the fandom refers to him has “Sugamama” at times.
-Also nicknamed "Mr Refreshing" by Oikawa.
-Originally the teams starting setter, he was replaced by the first year genius setter, Kageyama Tobio.
+Sugawara acts like the team's mother figure and looks after the juniors.
+Sugawara has a positive mindset and is also nicknamed "Mr Refreshing" by Oikawa.
+Originally the teams starting setter, he was replaced by the first year genius setter, Tobio Kageyama.
 Despite this, he holds no hard feelings toward Kageyama and remains supportive of both him and the rest of the team.
-Sugawara is very supportive of the team and is put into a game when the team morale is low as he is good at lifting spirits and predicting opponents’ gameplays.
+Sugawara is very supportive of the team and is put into a game when the team morale is low as he is good at lifting spirits and predicting opponents' gameplays.
 Post-timeskip, he works as an elementary school teacher.